 TransUnion reports subprime credit card originations dipped to 1.84 million in the second quarter of 2020, down from 2.53 million in the first quarter of that year.
 However, they rebounded in the third quarter, reaching 2.80 million subprime credit card originations.9

-TransUnion has also found that the number of credit card accounts is dropping.
-In the fourth quarter of 2020, there were 452.8 million card accounts, down from 454.7 million in the fourth quarter of 2019.9
+TransUnion has also found that the number of credit card accounts dropped in 2020.
+In the fourth quarter of 2020, there were 452.8 million card accounts, down from 454.7 million in the fourth quarter of 2019.9 In the first quarter of 2021, though, the number of accounts rose to 454.6 million, TransUnion reports.14

 The future of cards